t-ob/accelerated-computing/www/content/blog/notes-on-neural-networks-part-04.md

 ### Alternate approaches

 Other approaches to positional encodings exist and have been explored since the transformer architecture exploded in popularity.
 My fellow RC participant [Régis][regis-blog] ran a few sessions to explore these further.
-We looked at [RoPE][paper-rope], which replaces positional encoding with a sequence of rotations, and [ALiBi][paper-alibi], which substitutes positional encoding altogether with a modified query-key attention score process, which penalises attention scores between items that are far apart.
+We looked at [RoPE][paper-rope] and [ALiBi][paper-alibi], both of which substitute positional encoding altogether with a modified query-key attention score process -- the former by inserting rotations, and the latter by penalising scores between items further apart.[^ty-regis]

 ### Conclusion